gprando/DevRadar/README.md

 ### Getting started with the backend server

 1. Move yourself to the backend folder: `cd backend`
-2. configure your connection to mongodb within the index.js file in
+2. configure your connection to mongodb within the index.js file
- "mongoose.connect(
-  "mongodb+srv://<username>:<password>... "
 3. Run `yarn dev` to start the server

 ### Getting started with the frontend app